grafana/pyroscope/docs/sources/operators-guide/secure/securing-communications-with-tls.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/securing/securing-communications-with-tls/
+  - /docs/fire/latest/operators-guide/securing/securing-communications-with-tls/
-description: Learn how to configure TLS between Grafana Mimir components.
+description: Learn how to configure TLS between Grafana Fire components.
 menuTitle: Securing communications with TLS
-title: Securing Grafana Mimir communications with TLS
+title: Securing Grafana Fire communications with TLS
 weight: 50
 ---

-# Securing Grafana Mimir communications with TLS
+# Securing Grafana Fire communications with TLS

-Grafana Mimir is a distributed system with significant traffic between its components.
+Grafana Fire is a distributed system with significant traffic between its components.
-To allow for secure communication, Grafana Mimir supports TLS between its components.
+To allow for secure communication, Grafana Fire supports TLS between its components.
 This topic describes the process you use to set up TLS.

 ### Generation of certificates to configure TLS

-To establish secure inter-component communication in Grafana Mimir with TLS, you must generate certificates using a certificate authority (CA).
+To establish secure inter-component communication in Grafana Fire with TLS, you must generate certificates using a certificate authority (CA).
 The CA should be private to the organization because certificates signed by the CA will have permissions to communicate with the cluster.

 > **Note**: The generated certficates are valid for 100,000 days.
 You can change the duration by adjusting the `-days` option in the command.
 We recommended that you replace the certificates every two years.